Austin Cooper

 Austin R. Cooper is an Assistant Professor of History at Purdue.
 He is a historian of international politics since 1945 with a focus on nuclear technologies.

-He is starting a new project about radiological threat perception and the War on Terror.
-His research interests include the global Cold War and decolonization struggles, international and political history, and nuclear policy.
+He is starting a new project about the development of the nonproliferation regime and possible gaps in it, including civilian nuclear facilities and radiological threats.
+His research interests include international and political history, peace and conflict, social movements, technical expertise, and nuclear policy.

 In the College of Liberal Arts, he is affiliated with the Sociogenomics initiative.
 His research on nuclear technologies examines political claims based on radiation exposure—or the possibility of this exposure—from nuclear attacks, nuclear weapons tests, and nuclear energy accidents.
 The research asks how these claims, which can invoke genetic damage, affect nuclear decision-making and social perceptions of these choices.